 6. Viking Festival (mid-June)

 There are a ton of festivals in Iceland in June (including a Color Run, Sailor’s Day & Sea Festival, and a huge arts festival in Reykjavík), so it was hard to settle on just one.
-But we couldn’t pass up a chance to talk about the Viking Festival.
+But we couldn’t pass up a chance to discuss the Viking Festival.
 This festival is pretty much what it sounds like: a celebration of Viking culture that will take you back in time a thousand years.

-While there are all the usual suspects, like demonstrations of ships, food, handicrafts, and storytelling, the most popular feature of the festival are the reenacted battle scenes by actors.
+While there are all the usual suspects, like demonstrations of ships, food, handicrafts, and storytelling, the most popular feature of the festival is the reenacted battle scenes by actors.
 As a festival-goer, you can learn to throw axes and spears, and there are even mock battles recreated for kids, who can also participate (the ‘regular’ ones tend to be pretty scary and realistic.)

 Location: Hafnarfjörður, Iceland

 We haven’t covered many music festivals on this list of Iceland’s popular festivals, but here is another one worth noting.
 The Siglufjörður Folk Music Festival has grown since 1999 to become a five-day affair, but it hasn’t outgrown the small town of only 1200 (Siglufjörður) in which it takes place.
 The modest town is the northernmost inhabited place in Iceland, so it’s not the easiest to access, but we promise you won’t be disappointed.
 This music festival focuses on Icelandic and Scandinavian traditional music and folk dancing.